linklayer/cantact-fw/README.md

 # CANable Firmware

 This repository contains sources for the slcan CANable firmware, based off of the CANtact firwmare.
-This firmware should still compile and run on the CANtact.
+This firmware may still compile and run on the CANtact.

 ## Supported Commands